I’ve not heard of Community Foundations – are they new?

 Your lawyer can help you with this and we do recommend that you seek professional advice.
 Hawke’s Bay Foundation has prepared a document with sample clauses for your will which your lawyer can use as a guide and can be easily tailored to suit your specific wishes.
 This can be downloaded from our website.
 Funds over $25,000 become a Named Fund – these can be grown over time by starting small and adding to along the way.

-I do not have funds to donate now, so what are my options?
+I do not have funds to make a gift now, so what are my options?

 Giving is all about your personal situation.
 You can choose to: